Plot Twist: What if Jennifer Lawrence had a Medical Alert?

 Lawrence earned an Academy Award for Best Actress as Tiffany Maxwell, a widower.
 Her co-star Bradley Cooper played character Pat Solatano Jr, recently released from a mental institution.
 The film shows their budding romance in practicing for a dance competition.

 The romance would have altogether not occurred had Tiffany’s husband not passed.
-A Mobile Medical Alert would have quickly dispatched EMS to the gravely wounded husband—possibly saving his life in the process.
+An emergency alert button would have quickly dispatched EMS to her gravely wounded husband—possibly saving his life.
 Thus, Tiffany would have continued happy matrimony without the opportunity to falling in love with her sister’s dinner guest.

 We Volunteer!
 We Volunteer!